Note this article was written in 2005 and thus 3.5 edition D&D was used.

 Something else to consider is how much of the character’s class “powers” comes from his magic item and how much is his natural ability?
 If his magic weapon is taken away, is he pretty much still the same threat to an enemy?
 Monks in particular could go this way.

 Lastly, assume the Weapons of Power are indestructible.
-If the PC is silly enough to lost his weapon, DM can always appear having retrieved it.
+If the PC is silly enough to lose his weapon, DM can always appear having retrieved it.

 In the D&D cartoon series, Presto can reach into his hat and pull out a “spell” an unlimited number of times per day.
 Granted, the spells often fail, but he’s never once said “I can’t cast a spell because I’m out of magic” (except for that one time when all of the kids weapons failed).
 Likewise, Venger keeps hurling those magic bolts indefinitely.
 How I reconcile this within gameplay is this: all spellcasters “know” all of the spells appropriate for their level and can cast an unlimited number of spells.
 (This effectively makes the sorcerer and wizard class the same.)
 Since nobody is memorizing or praying for spells at a certain time of day, and nobody has spent their lifetime studying spells and writing them into their spellbook, it only makes sense.
 The downside is that any time a spellcaster casts a spell, he has to make a concentration check.
 For the number of spells that is normal to their class allotment (like three 0-level and one 1st level spell for a druid), the Concentration DC is 2 (1 is always a failure).
 Once they start casting spells over their normal allotment, however, the Concentration DC raises by about 5 points per spell cast.
 The first spell has a Concentration DC of 5, the second 10, the third 15 etc. Whenever a Concentration check is failed, the spell backfires or otherwise doesn’t manifest as intended, at the discretion of the DM.